SRamdhani/Stocks/README.md

 ,Model Run Date,Actual Close Price On Model Run Date,Prediction,Stock,Buy,Sell,Hold 0,YYYY-MM-DD,PRICE,,SYMBOL,,,
 ```
-The ```predictions.csv``` can be visualized using a basic streamlit app where the green arrows indicate a buy signal and red arrows indicate a sell symbol.
+The ```predictions.csv``` can be visualized using a streamlit app where the green arrows indicate a buy signal and red arrows indicate a sell symbol.

 ![Mode prediction results when visualized with streamlit.](tensorsRLStocks.png)